kaurkp/iperf3-docker/README.md

 ## Add Yaml Files to enable deployment on kubernetes

 Once you have successfully set up a [Kubernetes](https://kubernetes.io) cluster on your machines you will be all set to explore k8s descriptors.
 Several K8s solutions exist which creates a competitive platform revolving around clustering, flexibility, language and any other specification making a kubernetes clustering system tempting to deploy.
-In the following some of the many existing quick and fast option to test kubernetes clusters are presented, interested readers can go through the following systems are considered: [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/), [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), [Rancherk3s](https://rancher.com/docs/k3s/latest/en/), [k3d](https://github.com/rancher/k3d) etc.
+In the following some of the many existing quick and fast option to test kubernetes clusters are presented, interested readers can go through the following: [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/), [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), [Rancherk3s](https://rancher.com/docs/k3s/latest/en/), [k3d](https://github.com/rancher/k3d) etc.

 So Far, in the above sections we introduce a experimentation environment which permits us to perform the implementation.We can start working in the direction of adding a Yaml based descriptor file.
 In particular, the generation of kubernetes deployment description in this section below.